sagi1210/HSAIL-HLC-Development/README.md

  4. Create the build directory under LLVM_SRC
  5. Build the HSAIL-tools (by reading the README there)
  6. Go to build directory and run "cmake .." and then "make"
  7. Go to tests directory and run the test after pointing the PATH (in the "run_tests").
-Make sure that you use the builtins-hsail.bc given in this drop and NOT the older one (if you are using the OpenCL builtins).
+Make sure you use the builtins file given in the drop (and not use the one given in "Stable" compiler binaries).

-08/02/2014:

-Updated a few files in LLVM sources to fix an issues reported by MCW for C++AMP.
-Updated tests directory.
-Updated binary directory for all built binaries along with builtins file and front end (CLC2).